mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 decentralized, ubiquitous and secure LPWAN.
 Simply by connecting “anything” to the network, adopters will be able to profit and trade MXC.

-The trading network is built on the premise of the “sharing economy.”
+The web3 and metaverse network is built on the premise of the “sharing economy.”
 Therefore, it is uniquely and exclusively owned by users — both individuals and enterprises — who take advantage of the monetization of the network in three ways: